SarthakMeshram/SarthakMeshram/README.md

 🎓 **As a student at ACET, I am pursuing a bachelor's degree in CSE**

-🌟 **Aspiring Software Developer passionate about building impactful software solutions**
+🌟 **Aspiring Software Developer passionate about building impactful software solutions.**

 ---